Genetic Screening and Testing During Pregnancy

 The three most common screening tests offered during pregnancy are the sequential screen, the maternal serum quad screen, and the 20-week ultrasound.

 The sequential screen is a screening test that combines three pieces of information obtained during two stages of pregnancy to determine a pregnancy’s risk for Down syndrome, trisomy 18, and open neural tube defects (like spina bifida).
-The first part of the sequential screen is performed in the first trimester, between 10+ and 13 weeks of pregnancy.
+The first part of the sequential screen is performed in the first trimester, between 10 to 13 weeks of pregnancy.
 At your sequential screen appointment, you will meet briefly with a genetic counselor then you will have an ultrasound.
 An ultrasound measurement of the fluid at the back of a baby’s neck (nuchal translucency) is taken.
 After the ultrasound you will have blood drawn.
 Information about your pregnancy is then combined with the information from the ultrasound and the blood work to determine a preliminary (or part I) result, which is available about one week after your appointment.
 This result will give you a specific risk for Down syndrome and trisomy 18 in the pregnancy.
 If these risks are higher than you are comfortable with, you will be immediately offered the option of proceeding to diagnostic testing to get a “yes or no” answer.
 If you do not elect diagnostic testing after the part I result, then you will return for a second blood draw in the second trimester, usually between 16 and 18 weeks of pregnancy.
 Information from this blood draw will be combined with the information obtained in the first trimester and about one week later you will get your final risk assessment.
 With the final result you will get specific risks for Down syndrome, trisomy 18, and open neural tube defects like spina bifida.
 Based on these results, you can decide if you want to have diagnostic testing.

 Maternal serum quad screen

 The maternal serum quad screen, or quad screen for short, is a screening test that looks at the levels of certain proteins made by a pregnancy that end up in a mother’s blood during the second trimester of pregnancy.
 By looking at information about your pregnancy and the level of these proteins, risks for Down syndrome, trisomy 18, and open neural tube defects (like spina bifida) in your pregnancy can be determined.
 Quad screening involves only a blood draw, which is done by your doctor or advanced practice nurse in the office between 15 and 21 weeks of pregnancy.
 Based on these results, you can decide if you want to have diagnostic testing or not.
-Quad screening is not as accurate as the sequential screen, but is offered to women who did not have or were not able to have the first trimester part of the sequential screen.
+Quad screening is not as accurate as the sequential screen, but it is offered to women who did not have or were not able to have the first trimester part of the sequential screen.

-The “20-week ultrasound” is an ultrasound that is performed during the second trimester of your pregnancy, usually between 18 and 22 weeks of pregnancy.
+The 20-week ultrasound is an ultrasound that is performed during the second trimester of your pregnancy, usually between 18 and 22 weeks of pregnancy.
 While most people think of this as the ultrasound during which you can find out the gender of your baby, it is actually performed to examine the baby in a safe way looking for the risk of many birth defects.
 This ultrasound will look for the presence of multiple structural birth defects, like heart defects, cleft lip, kidney problems, limb abnormalities, and differences in the way the brain is forming.
 While ultrasound can detect or diagnose a small number of structural abnormalities like cleft lip or club foot, it is also used as a screening test for some genetic disorders like Down syndrome.
 If certain differences are noticed in your baby’s ultrasound, a doctor or genetic counselor will discuss these findings with you, help you understand what the risk to your pregnancy may be based on these findings, and talk to you about your option for further testing with amniocentesis.
 Most babies with “abnormal” ultrasound findings will be healthy and will not have a genetic disorder.
 However, some babies with a “normal” ultrasound will end up having birth defects or genetic disorders that we cannot detect using ultrasound.

 Diagnostic tests for common birth defects in pregnancy